TroyWilliams3687/documentos/en/documents/python.md

 - <https://realpython.com/installing-python/#how-to-install-from-the-full-installer>

-Download the current version of the python installer (v3.9.2 as of this writing) and install it.
-It is pretty basics.
+Download the current version of the python installer (v3.9.5 as of this writing) and install it.
 Choose the `Install Now` option and make sure the option to `Add Python 3.9 to PATH` is selected.

 ### Custom Installation

 If you want more control, you can choose the custom installation.
 The only advantage this would have is to allow you to control the installation location of the files.
+This is handy if you want to maintain multiple versions of Python on your system.

 - Set the option `Add Python to the PATH`
     - This is important otherwise python will not be visible to the terminals when you type python and windows will try to get you to install python from the windows store - **DO NOT INSTALL PYTHON FROM THE WINDOWS STORE!**